 Frequently Asked Questions

-We have a new faculty member coming to our department for next semester/year and we want to know what to do.
-Their address is in a foreign country.
+We have a new international faculty member coming to our department for next semester/year.
+What's the process?

-The Office for International Students and Scholars will receive a copy of the appointment letter from the Office of the Provost and will follow up with the incoming faculty member.
-An FNIF will be mailed to them and the appropriate visa will be issued accordingly.
-You may also call our office for clarification and give us an e-mail address of the incoming faculty member.
-This way we will contact them at the earliest possible time and process visa documents if needed.
+The International Students and Scholars Office will receive a copy of the appointment letter from the Office of the Provost and will follow up with the incoming faculty member.
+An FNIF will be emailed to them and the appropriate visa will be issued accordingly.
+You may also call our office for clarification about the incoming faculty member's visa category and process.

-We have a lecturer coming next month to our department; I think s/he is a foreign citizen but I am not sure, what do I have to do?
+We have a lecturer coming next month to our department; I think they are a non-US citizen but I am not sure.
+What do I have to do?

-We had a guest lecturer today who was promised an honoraria.
+We had a guest lecturer today who was promised an honorarium.
 There was no prior arrangement made by anyone.